programming-artist-py/the-felix-mod/README.md

 # About Serpentine

-Serpentine is a lightweight configuration mod made by me exclusively for the felix mod, it doesn't really have compatibility with having multiple mods need to use its config screen though...
+Serpentine is a lightweight configuration mod made by me ~~exclusively for the felix mod, it doesn't really have compatibility with having multiple mods need to use its config screen though...~~ it also has compatibility with multiple mods using its config screen now!

 If you have issues with Serpentine, visit [here](https://github.com/programming-artist-py/serpentine/issues)